- The Footprint Calculator offers a reality check on the consequences of our actions – ecologically

 ‘don’t feel too bad or guilty if the result of your calculation was worse than you expected, you can always work on improving it.’

-Zarir is an independent consultant with a decade of experience in the sustainability space.
+Zarir manages business and partnerships at the Centre for Social and Environmental Innovation (CSEI) at ATREE, and has a decade of experience in the sustainability space.
 He also really enjoys tea, Lego, and playing football and basketball.